Stability and Extension of Steady and Ranging Persistence: Extending Steady and Ranging Persistence

 \subsection{Stable and balanced steady and ranging generators}

-} \add{ \Cref{prop_stability-balanced} states that balanced ip-generators for weighted graph filtrations are stable.
+} \add{ \Cref{prop:stability-balanced} states that balanced ip-generators for weighted graph filtrations are stable.
 Unfortunately, this proposition does not easily extend to our framework.
 This section analyses to what extent balancedness is equivalent to stability in the context of generalized steady and ranging persistence.
-From here, we set $\pi$ to be either the steady or the ranging ip-generator of a feature $\F$ in the category $(\cat C_m, \Phi)$.
 We first introduce the notion of \textit{tame filtration}. \begin{definition}[tame filtration~{\cite[Definition 4.3]{bubenik-categorification-persistent-homology}}] Given a filtration $F$ of $\cat C_m$, we say that $a\in\R$ is a \textit{critical value} of $F$ if for all open interval $I$ containing $a$, there exist $u\leq v \in I$ such that $F_u^v$ is not an isomorphism.
 We call $F$ \textit{tame} if it has a finite number of critical values. \end{definition} In this setting, Lemma 4.4 of~\cite{bubenik-categorification-persistent-homology} implies that for sufficiently large $u$, all monomorphisms $F_u^v$ are isomorphisms.
 As a result, a tame filtration admits a colimit $F_\infty := F_{a+1}$ where $a$ is the largest critical value of $F$ (see~\cite{leinster-basic-category-theory} for the definition of a colimit).
 This colimit defines, for every $u\in \R$, a unique monomorphism $F_u^\infty$ from $F_u$ to $F_\infty$, such that for every $v\geq u$ we have $F_u^\infty = F_v^\infty \circ F_u^v$.
 It is then possible to define the ``filtering function'' associated to $F$:

 } \add{ Intuitively, a tame filtration $F$ can be viewed as a pair $(\Phi F_\infty, f_F)$, similarly to how a weighted graph filtration is described as a pair $(G,f)$.
 Tame filtrations are commonly used in practice for discrete objects such as graphs or simplicial complexes.
-Moreover, they are easier to study because their associated steady and ranging persistence diagrams are finite: \begin{lemma} If $F$ is a tame filtration, then $Dgm(\pi(F))$ is finite i.e there is a finite number of cornerpoints outside the diagonal $y=x$ and they have finite multiplicity. \end{lemma} See~\proofref{lem_tame-implies-finite-persistence} in the Appendix. }
+Moreover, they are easier to study because their associated steady and ranging persistence diagrams are finite.
+From here, let $\F$ be a feature of the category $(\cat C_m, \Phi)$. \begin{lemma} If $F$ is a tame filtration, \addd{then $Dgm(\sigma^\F_F)$ (resp. $Dgm(\rho^\F_F)$)} is finite i.e. there is a finite number of cornerpoints outside the diagonal $y=x$ and they have finite multiplicity. \end{lemma} See~\proofref{lem:tame-implies-finite-persistence} in the Appendix. }